Skip to the main content

 Duties

-Occupational hygienists work to prevent illness, disease, and injury arising in the workplace.
-They do this by anticipating, recognizing, evaluating, controlling, and re-evaluating workplace hazards.
+Occupational hygienists work to prevent illness, disease, and injury from arising in the workplace.
+They anticipate, recognize, evaluate, control, and re-evaluate workplace hazards.
 They may check work environments and processes for health and safety hazards related to:

-• Chemical agents, such as dust, gases, and vapours
+• Chemical hazards, such as dust, gases, and vapours

-• Physical agents, such as heat, cold, noise, and radiation
+• Physical hazards, such as heat, cold, noise, and radiation

-• Biological agents, such as viruses, bacteria, and molds
+• Biological hazards, such as viruses, bacteria, and molds

-• Ergonomic agents, such as repetitive motion, static postures, and awkward postures
+• Ergonomic hazards, such as repetitive motion, static postures, and awkward postures

 • Develop strategies to determine the degree of risk in the worksite

-• Collect and analyze samples or data to assess worker exposure to physical, chemical, biological, ergonomic, and psychosocial agents
+• Collect and analyze samples or data to assess worker exposure to physical, chemical, biological, and ergonomic risks

 • Use direct reading instruments, sampling techniques, and other methods to measure levels of hazardous agents